Architecture & Urban Environment

 The resident sees everyday convenience.

-Most professional solutions revolve around the object itself.
-Yet it is functions that reveal its true capabilities and determine its potential for use.
+Most professional decisions revolve around the object itself.
+Yet it is its functions that reveal its real capabilities and determine its potential for use.
 The object itself remains unchanged.
-Only the approach to its analysis shifts.
+Only the way it is analysed changes.

-In the course of my research, I have formulated the concept of the 'functional system of the urban environment'.
-This is not a new classification of urban objects.
-It is a tool for professional analysis of the urban environment.
+As part of my research, I have developed the concept of the Functional System of the Urban Environment.
+It is not a new classification of urban objects.
+It is a professional tool for analysing the urban environment.
 This is the fundamental difference between the two approaches.
-Classification answers the question 'What is it?', while the functional system answers 'What does it allow us to do?'
+Classification answers the question, "What is it?"
+The functional system answers, "What does it make possible?"

-It is here that new possibilities begin to emerge.
+This is where new opportunities begin to emerge.

-The architect designs not only space, but also the system of its use.
+The architect designs not only space, but also the system through which it is used.

-The developer increases the value of a project not only by constructing new buildings, but also by expanding the functions of existing spaces.
+The developer increases a project's value not only by constructing new buildings, but also by expanding the functions of existing spaces.

-The manufacturer creates solutions not for a specific type of object, but for its functions, thereby broadening the product line and the market for application.
+The manufacturer develops solutions not for a particular type of urban asset, but for its functions, thereby broadening the product line and the market for application.

 The municipality gains a tool that helps address several urban challenges through a single object, thus enhancing the efficiency of public investment.

-The resident enjoys a diverse and convenient urban environment without the constant need to create new spaces.
+Residents benefit from a more diverse and convenient urban environment without the constant need to create new spaces.

-The functional approach does not negate the existing design system; rather, it supplements it with a new level of analysis.
-It helps to see potential that already exists but is rarely the subject of professional discussion.
-Here, the opportunity arises to expand the ways in which the urban environment is used.
+The functional approach does not replace existing planning and design system.
+Rather, it complements it by introducing an additional layer of analysis.
+It helps reveal potential that already exists but rarely becomes the focus of professional discussion.
+This, in turn, it creates opportunities to broaden the ways in which the urban environment can be used.

-The functional approach allows us to see and utilise opportunities that already exist within the urban environment but are seldom incorporated into design solutions.
-Therefore, the functional system of the urban environment is not merely a new term.
-It is a tool that enables us to unlock the potential of the existing city far beyond its conventional purpose.
+The functional approach makes it possible to identify and harness opportunities that already exist within the urban environment but seldom become part of planning and design decisions.
+For that reason, the Functional System of the Urban Environment is more than simply a new term.
+It is an analytical tool that enables us to unlock the potential of the existing city far beyond its conventional uses.

-The object determines what is built.
-The function determines what possibilities this creates.
+The object defines what has been built.
+The function defines the opportunities it creates.